JuliaIO/JLD2.jl/docs/src/advanced.md

 ```

-As of JLD2 version `v0.4.5` there is a fix.
-The `JLDFile` struct contains a `type_map`
+As of JLD2 version `v0.4.8` there is a fix.
+The `JLDFile` struct contains a `typemap` dictionary that allows for explicit type remapping.
-dictionary that allows for explicit type remapping.
 Now you can define a struct
 that matches the old definition and load your data.

 ```julia